 A Message From Your Superintendent:

-Best wishes for a happy and healthy school year.
+In closing, I extend my best wishes for a happy and healthy summer vacation.

 Superintendent of Schools